Gisborne Community services

 For many local services, you can check or inquire with the local council nearest you.

 You can contact Inland Revenue (IR) online, by phone or in person at the area office in Gisborne.
 For a personal appointment contact IR first by phone.
-Free interpreters are available for phone calls - when your call is answered, say "Language Line", and what language you require.
+Free interpreters are available for phone calls - when your call is answered, ask for "Ezispeak" and the language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
 Find out more on the IRD website.